The unitary representations of the Poincare group in any spacetime dimension: Tensorial representations and Young diagrams

 Now antisymmetrize the result over the first and second indices ($a$ and $b$), and over the third and fourth ($c$ and $d$);\footnote{ Here we adopt the convention that the second round of permutations interchanges indices with the same \emph{names}, rather than indices in the same \emph{positions} in the various terms.
 The opposite convention is tantamount to antisymmetrizing \emph{first}, which leads to a different, but mathematically isomorphic, development of the representation theory.
 The issue here is analogous to the distinction between space-fixed and body-fixed axes in the study of the rotation group (active or passive transformations).} dropping the combinatorial factor $\frac{1}{16}$, we get { { }} It is easy to check that $R$ possesses the symmetries of the Riemann tensor.
 There are two independent orders of its indices (e.g. $R_{ab|cd}$ and $R_{ac|bd}$), and applying any permutation to the indices produces some linear combination of those two basic objects.
 On the other hand, performing on $T$ the operations prescribed by the first tableau in (\ref{BeBo:4.3}) produces a different expression $P_{ac|bd}\,$, which, however, generates a two-dimensional representation of $\mathfrak{S}_4$ with the same abstract index structure as that generated by $R\,$.
 A non-standard tableau would also yield such a representation, but the tensors within it would be linear combinations of those already found.
 One finds { { }} As the reader may check, no linear combinations of $P$ can reproduce $R\,$.
 The objects $P_{ab|cd}$, $P_{ac|bd}$, $R_{ab|cd}$ and $R_{ac|bd}$ are linearly independent.
-Although $R$ and $P$ are characterized by the same Young {\emph{diagram}}, they are associated with different standard Young {\emph{tableaux}} and therefore span two {\emph{different}} irreducible representations of $\mathfrak{S}_n$. \textbf{Example:} Define a \emph{symmetrized Riemann tensor} (the \textsl{Jacobi tensor}) by $J_{ad;bc}:=\frac{1}{2}\,(R_{ab|cd}+R_{ac|bd})\,$.
+Although $R$ and $P$ are characterized by the same Young {\emph{diagram}}, they are associated with different standard Young {\emph{tableaux}} and therefore span two {\emph{different}} (although equivalent) irreducible representations of $\mathfrak{S}_n\,$.
+Two representations may indeed be equivalent without being identical.
+This happens in particular for the irreducible decomposition of the regular representation of $\mathfrak{S}_n$ where every irreducible representation appears with a multiplicity equal to its dimension.
+When the dimension of an $\mathfrak{S}_n$ irreducible representation is $d>1\,$, then $d$ copies of that irreducible representation appear in the decomposition of the regular representation of $\mathfrak{S}_n$ and all these $d$ representations are equivalent, although not identical. \textbf{Example:} Define a \emph{symmetrized Riemann tensor} (the \textsl{Jacobi tensor}) by $J_{ad;bc}:=\frac{1}{2}\,(R_{ab|cd}+R_{ac|bd})\,$.
 It obeys $J_{ab;cd}=J_{ba;cd}=J_{ab;dc}\,$.
 Then it is easy to show that $R_{ab|cd}=\frac{2}{3}\,(J_{ad;bc}-J_{bd;ac})\,$.
 Thus the tensor $J$ has no fewer independent components and contains no less information than the tensor $R$, despite the extra symmetrization; $R$ is recovered from $J$ by an antisymmetrization.
 The tensors $R$ and $J$ are really the same tensor expressed with respect to different bases. \item[\bf{B}.]
 The \textsl{regular representation} of $\mathfrak{S}_n$ is the $n!$-dimensional representation obtained by letting $\mathfrak{S}_n$ act by left multiplication on the formal linear combinations of elements of $\mathfrak{S}_n\,$.
 [That is, one labels the basis vectors of $\mathbb{R}^{n!}$ by elements of $\mathfrak{S}_n$, defines that action of each permutation on the basis vectors in the natural way, and extends this definition to the whole space by linearity.]
 Equivalently, the vector space of the regular representation is the space of real-valued functions defined on $\mathfrak{S}_n\,$.
 [In general the regular representation is defined with complex scalars, but for $\mathfrak{S}_n$ it is sufficient to work with real coefficients.]